I’m missing something on World Clinic

 How about Agatha Christie.
 There you have all the classic plots of a mystery.
 I re-read a few last year and was bored to tears.
 I fee sorry for the people who have to read them as course in writing and “How to Construct a Plot”.

-RNFrancis
+3. RNFrancis Avatar

 Had the same problem recently.
 Couldn’t, wouldn’t write in a boat or with a goat, in a house or with a mouse.
 Finally figured out the scene I was writing was boring and had no meaning.
 Tossed!
 Sad, but refreshing.